Here I collected some tips and clues on writing that I found to be most helpful:

 You must write what you are excited about, as the excitement is infectious.
 Your book will be successful if that's a book that you would want to read yourself.
 So write the novel you love.

 Every writer should write what makes them angry, what makes them passionate, or what they love.
-From the passion comes true art. (c) Dean Wesley Smith
+From the passion comes true art. (c) Dean Wesley Smith5.
+Get feedback.

 Make your family, friends, friends of your friends, your blog's subscribers, strangers read your novel and give you an outside opinion on it.
 Once you got your feedback, then start polishing: editing, correcting, re-correcting, rewriting.
 But don't do this during the very creative process of writing as it may block your flow.
 Also, seek for criticism, not praise.
 And read what's currently selling.